kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 8. Start EventStoreDB
 9. Run Python code to read from the Kafka topic and write to EventStoreDB

 Most steps are required.
-The exception is the topic watcher, which provides information about the process's progress up to that point.
+The exception is the topic watcher, which provides information about the process's progress.

 ## Let's get started